sleepingkingstudios/sleeping_king_studios-tools/README.md

 ### Integer Tools

-Tools for working with integers and fixnums.
+Tools for working with integers.

 #### `#count_digits`